Jays1115/Vertically-Scaling-an-EC2-Instance/README.md

 <h2>Description</h2>
 Request: A school server that runs a course scheduling solution needs more memory.
 <br><br>
-Solution: Vertically scale an EC2 instance to provide better application performance.
+Solution: Vertically scale an EC2 instance from t3.micro to m4.large to provide better application performance by increasing the instance's CPU, memory, and network capabilities, allowing it to handle a higher load, execute more processes simultaneously, and improve overall responsiveness for resource-intensive tasks.
+This scaling approach ensures the application can meet growing user demand without downtime or significant configuration changes.

 <h2>Program walk-through:</h2>